intuit/Tank/readme.md

 * coverage -- runs jacoco code coverage.
 * static-analysis -- runs checkstyle and findbugs.

-mvn clean install will run all unit tests and integration tests by default under their respective maven stages - `test` and `verify`.
+`mvn clean install` runs all unit tests and integration tests by default under their respective maven stages - `test` and `verify`.

 There are several artifacts that are important.
 * web/web_ui/target/tank.war -- the main deployment file.
 Intended for deployment to a tomcat web server.